Epic Edinburgh: 16 Can’t-Miss Things to Do in Scotland’s Sensational Capital City

 The Edinburgh Vaults are a series of chambers located under Edinburgh’s South Bridge.
 Originally used to store goods in the 18th and 19th centuries, the vaults were later used as living quarters for the city’s poorest residents.

 Allegedly, some of those former residents still haunt these underground halls, and – good news – you can check for yourself (if you want to).
 The vaults offer an eerie glimpse into Edinburgh’s torturous past.
-Take a tour with a costumed guide to hear all the chilling stories of crime and murder from days gone by.

 Need to Know: You’ll need to book a guided tour to visit the vaults.
 Tours vary in price, take approximately 1 hour, and are often combined with other spooky local sights.
 Here are a couple of great options: